Intrauterine device: Copper

 Copper IUDs acts as a spermicide.
-Copper ions released from the IUD damage sperm and disrupt their ability to move, preventing sperm from traveling through the cervical mucus or destroying them as they passes through so that they never meet the egg.
+Copper ions released from the IUD damage sperm and disrupt their ability to move, preventing sperm from traveling through the cervical mucus or destroying them as they pass through so that they never meet the egg.
 They also start a local inflammatory reaction that causes the uterus and fallopian tubes to produce a fluid that contains white blood cells, enzymes, and prostaglandins, which are toxic to sperm.

 While not the main mechanism of action, studies have found that copper can also alter the endometrial (uterine) lining.
 This alteration can prevent implantation of a fertilized egg ("blastocyst"), but it cannot disrupt a fertilized egg that has already been implanted in the uterine lining.

 Inert

-Inert IUDs are not approved for use in the United States, UK, or Canada.
+Inert IUDs are not approved for use in the United States, the UK, or Canada.
 Inert IUDs do not have a bioactive component.
-They are made of inactive materials like stainless steel or plastic.
-Their primary mechanism of action is causing a local foreign body reaction, which makes the uterine environment hostile both to sperm and to implantation of an embryo.
+They are made of inert materials such as stainless steel or plastic.
+Their primary mechanism of action is to cause a local foreign body reaction, which makes the uterine environment hostile to both sperm and implantation.
 They may have higher rates of preventing pregnancy after fertilization, instead of before fertilization, compared to copper or hormonal IUDs.

 Types

-The types of intrauterine devices available, and the names they go by, differ by location.
+The types of intrauterine devices available and the names they go by differ by location.
 The WHO ATC labels both copper and hormonal devices as IUDs.
 In the United Kingdom, there are more than 10 different types of copper IUDs available.
 In the United Kingdom, the term IUD refers only to these copper devices.
 Hormonal intrauterine contraception is labeled with the term intrauterine system (IUS).

 In the United States, there are two types available: